Play without Pain

 Can You Play Without Pain?

 It’s common to think of physical therapy when you’ve had an injury or surgery.
-But, did you know that physical therapists can help you with pain that limits your recreational and leisure activities?
-You should most definitely be able to play without pain!
+But, did you know that physical therapists can help with pain that limits your recreation and leisure activities?

 Even adults need play.
-Playing with your kids, recreating, crafting, playing card games, playing an instrument, dancing and participating in sports – all of these lead to a richer life.
+Playing with your kids, recreating, crafting, playing games or an instrument, dancing and participating in sports – all of these lead to a richer life.
+You most definitely deserve to play without pain!

 Pain during play isn’t normal